leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-1.md

 The default document class is Co02.
 It is the class used while sending Order comments to M3

-# Shipping Method
+## Shipping Method

-This section manages the mapping between the Shipping methods that have been enabled within Magento (_Leanswift \&gt; eConnect-ION Configuration \&gt; Sales \&gt; Shipping Methods_) and the Delivery method- &amp; term within M3.
+This section manages the mapping between the Shipping methods that have been enabled within Magento (_Leanswift &gt; eConnect-ION Configuration &gt; Sales &gt; Shipping Methods) and the Delivery method and term within M3.

 <kbd><img alt="import history" src="https://github.com/leanswift/leanswift.github.io/blob/dev/ecommerce/images/shipping-method.png"></kbd>